weldonla/JackboxFrontend/README.md

 Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Admin credentials
-After you've spun up the docker container, backend, and frontend, the admin user name and password will be `admin`, `1234`.
+After you've spun up the mysql docker container, backend, and frontend, the admin user name and password will be `admin`, `1234`.
 This will automatically redirect you to the user list.

 ## Running unit tests
 I really wish there were unit tests

 ## Sources
-This Angular project is adapted from the [following project](https://github.com/cornflourblue/angular-8-registration-login-example).
+This Angular project is built up from [a previous project of mine](https://github.com/weldonla/OneCauseAngularLogin), which was originally adapted from the [following project](https://github.com/cornflourblue/angular-8-registration-login-example).